Travel advice regarding returning or entering the UK from 08 June 2020

 When you return to the UK: protect yourself and others

 Optimising our network and fleet to become greener and more efficient

 Our move from Gatwick to Heathrow and retiring our 747’s and A332’s.

 We’ve announced plans to reshape and resize our business to ensure that is it fit for the future, in response to the severe impact of the Covid-19 pandemic on the global economy, our nation and the travel and aviation industry.

-If you’re booked to fly with us from Gatwick, we’ll be rebooking your travel over the next couple of weeks to ensure you can still get away as planned, including on flights from London Heathrow or with our partners where possible.
+If you’re booked to fly with us from Gatwick, we’ll be rebooking your travel to ensure you can still get away as planned, including on flights from London Heathrow or with our partners where possible.